MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/flatc-async-patterns.md

 You can tell an **asynchronous task** is complete a number of different ways:

-* the AsyncBlock's **completion callback** is called
+* The AsyncBlock's **completion callback** is called.
 * Call **GetAsyncStatus** with true to wait until it completes.
-* Set a waitEvent in the **AsyncBlock** and wait for the event to be signaled
+* Set a waitEvent in the **AsyncBlock** and wait for the event to be signaled.

 With **GetAsyncStatus** and waitEvent, the **asynchronous task** is considered complete after the AsyncBlock's **completion callback** executes however the AsyncBlock's **completion callback** is optional.

 Once the **asynchronous task** is complete, you can get the results.

 ### Getting the result of the **asynchronous task**

 To get the result, most **asynchronous API** functions have a corresponding \[Name of Function\]Result function to receive the result of the asynchronous call.

 In our example code, **XblProfileGetUserProfileAsync** has a corresponding **XblProfileGetUserProfileResult** function.
 You can use this function to return the result of the function and act accordingly.

-See the documention of each **asynchronous API** function for full details on retrieving results.
+For full details on retrieving results, see the documentation of each **asynchronous API** function.

 ## The **AsyncQueue**

 The **AsyncQueue** allows you to determine which thread executes the **asynchronous task** and which thread calls the AsyncBlock's **completion callback**.

 You can control which thread performs these operation by setting a *dispatch mode*.
 There are three dispatch modes available:

 * *Manual* - The manual queue are not automatically dispatched.
 It is up to the developer to dispatch them on any thread they want.
 This can be used to assign either the work or callback side of an async call to a specific thread.
 This is discussed in more detail below.

 * *Thread Pool* - Dispatches using a thread pool.
 The thread pool invokes the calls in parallel, taking a call to execute from the queue in turn as threadpool threads become available.
-This is the easist to use but gives you the least amount of control over which thread is used.
+This is the easist to use, but gives you the least amount of control over which thread is used.

 * *Fixed Thread* - Dispatches using QueueUserAPC on the thread that created the async queue.
 When a user-mode APC is queued, the thread is not directed to call the APC function unless it is in an alertable state.
 A thread enters an alertable state by using **SleepEx**, **SignalObjectAndWait**, **WaitForSingleObjectEx**, **WaitForMultipleObjectsEx**, or **MsgWaitForMultipleObjectsEx** to perform an alertable wait operation

 To create a new **AsyncQueue** you will need to call **CreateAsyncQueue**.
+For example:

 ```cpp
 STDAPI CreateAsyncQueue(